yandex-cloud/docs/en/vpc/operations/security-group-add-rule.md

       To get help about the `--add-rule` parameter, run `yc vpc security-group update-rules --help`.

+- API

+   To add a rule, use the [updateRules](../api-ref/SecurityGroup/updateRules.md) REST API method for the [SecurityGroup](../api-ref/SecurityGroup/index.md) resource or the [SecurityGroupService/UpdateRules](../api-ref/grpc/security_group_service.md#UpdateRules) gRPC API call.

 - {{ TF }}

    For more information about the {{ TF }}, [see the documentation](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).